ignacionr/cpp-intro/README.md

 ### Lesson 6: Functions and Recursion

+Once upon a time in the bustling city of Codeville, lived a wise and seasoned programmer named Fiona.
+She was renowned for her ability to craft intricate and elegant solutions to the most complex problems.
+Her secret?
+Functions and recursion.

+In the heart of Codeville's main square stood a grand clock tower, a marvel of engineering that had stood the test of time.
+But one day, the clock's gears jammed, and the hands of time stood still.
+The mayor, desperate to fix the symbol of Codeville, called upon Fiona.

+Upon examining the clock's inner workings, Fiona realized that the clock was not just a simple machine; it was a masterpiece of nested gears, each relying on the other, working in harmony like a well-orchestrated symphony.
+It was a recursive marvel, where each part was a smaller reflection of the whole.

+With her profound understanding of functions and recursion, Fiona began to work her magic.
+She saw how each gear was a function of the other, how they called upon each other in a beautiful recursive dance.
+She realized that to fix the clock, she needed to understand its fundamental pattern, its base case, and how each part interacted with the whole.

+Days turned into nights, and nights into days, as Fiona meticulously repaired each gear, each function, understanding how they all fit together in a recursive harmony.
+The townsfolk watched in awe as the hands of the clock began to move again, each tick resonating like a heartbeat.

+The grand clock tower was not just a machine; it was a living example of functions and recursion, a lesson in elegance, efficiency, and the beauty of understanding the simple patterns that make up the complex whole.

+As the clock struck midnight, Fiona looked up at the now-living tower, a smile on her face.
+She knew that she had not just fixed a clock; she had unraveled a mystery, a lesson that went beyond code and machines.
+She had touched the very soul of programming.

+And so, dear learner, as we embark on Lesson 6, let us take inspiration from Fiona's journey.
+Let us explore the world of functions and recursion, understanding how simple patterns can create complex beauty, how understanding the base can lead us to the whole.
+Let us dive into the heart of programming, where elegance meets efficiency, and where you, too, can become a master of Codeville.

 #### Introduction

 Functions are one of the fundamental building blocks in programming.
 They are a type of subprogram that allows us to encapsulate a specific task or responsibility within our code.
 In this lesson, we'll explore the concept of functions, how they help in organizing code, and the principles of recursion and functional programming in C++.